-A device that works in a similar way to a pulsed-plasma thruster but with one important difference: a traveling electromagnetic wave interacts with a current sheet to maintain a strong force on a plasma moving along an axis.
+A helicon thruster is a device that works in a similar way to a pulsed-plasma thruster but with one important difference: a traveling electromagnetic wave interacts with a current sheet to maintain a strong force on a plasma moving along an axis.
 This circumvents the pulsed-plasma thruster's problem of the force falling off as the current loop gets larger.
 The traveling wave can be created in a variety of ways, and a helical coil is often used.

 Details of operationHigh-density plasma is produced by the use of a helical radio frequency antenna to ionize a neutral gas such as argon, krypton, xenon, helium, or hydrogen, in a tube closed at one end.
 The helical antenna excites the gas, stripping it of electrons and generating highly energetic ions.
 Solenoid coils surrounding the tube create an magnetic field inside to confine the plasma within the tube and reach a high ion particle density.